 I have uploaded a detailed video on this as well so that you see it visually.

-So in this article, we have seen that MySQL is the number 1 database management system on this planet earth when it comes to open source free alternatives and 2nd in among all RDBMS.
+So in this article, we have seen that MySQL is the number 1 database management system on this planet earth when it comes to open source free alternatives and 2nd among all RDBMS.

-WordPress runs on MySQL, so do other popular CMS like Joomla, Drupal, Magento runs on MySQL database.
-It’s really important to know as a system administrator or DevOps that how you can install MySQL on AWS using Amazon Linux 2 OS.
+WordPress runs on MySQL, and so do other popular CMS like Joomla, Drupal, and Magento runs on MySQL database.
+It’s really important to know as a system administrator or DevOps how you can install MySQL on AWS using Amazon Linux 2 OS.
 I hope this might helped you to start with AWS and if you are stuck on any issues feel free to contact me via [email protected] or call me @ +8801554306975

 3 thoughts on “How to Install MySQL server in Amazon Linux 2”

 Pingback: How to Setup MySQL server in Ubuntu 18.04 in AWS - AWS with Atiq

 Pingback: How to Setup MongoDB server in AWS - AWS with Atiq

 this is a nice video tutorial really helping i am web developer and want to moving on AWS.

 Please create a video on install AWS mysql+php and upload php files etc same like this.